wigging/pythonic/_posts/numpy/compare-inv-solve.md

 ---
-title: Compare inv and solve functions in NumPy
+title: Compare inv and solve Functions in NumPy
 date: November 7, 2022
 ---